US senator unveils 18-point plan to hold China accountable for coronavirus outbreak

 "The Chinese government maliciously covered up and enabled a global pandemic that has caused misery for so many Americans.
 This is the same regime that locks up its own citizens in labor camps, steals America's technology and jobs, and threatens the sovereignty of our allies," said Senator Thom Tillis while presenting his detailed 18-point plan on Thursday.
 "This is a major wake-up call to the United States and the rest of the free world.
 My plan of action will hold the Chinese government accountable for lying about COVID-19; sanctioning the Chinese government while protecting America's economy, public health, and national security," he said.

 The plan seeks to create a Pacific Deterrence Initiative and immediately approve the military's request for USD 20 billion in funding.
-It also calls for deepening military ties with regional allies and expands equipment sales to India, Taiwan, and Vietnam.
-Encourage Japan to rebuild its military and offer Japan and South Korea sales of offensive military equipment, it said.
+It also calls for deepening military ties with regional allies and expanding equipment sales to India, Taiwan, and Vietnam.
+Encourage Japan to rebuild its military and offer Japan and South Korea sales of offensive military equipment, it suggests.

 "Move manufacturing back to the US from China and gradually eliminate our supply chain dependency on China.
 Stop China from stealing our technology and provide incentives to American companies to regain our technological advantage.
 Strengthen cybersecurity against Chinese hacks and sabotage," the senator said.
 "Prevent American taxpayer money from being used by the Chinese government to pay off their debt.
 Implement the US ban on (Chinese technology company) Huawei and coordinate with our allies to implement similar bans," he added.